 Surface and ocean floor cage diving in the sheltered areas or Main and Action Bays allow for a truly phenomenal experience.
-Water temperature ranges from 14-22°C and visibility up to 20 metres.
+Water temperature ranges from 14-22C and visibility up to 20 metres.

+The Neptune Islands Conservation Park was proclaimed in 1967 to mainly conserve the New Zealand fur seal, one of the largest in Australia.
+Other features that contributed include the small breeding population of Australian sea lions, the heritage buildings and the breeding and nesting of the Cape Barren goose, white-bellied sea eagle, osprey and peregrine falcon.
 The Neptune Islands Group (Ron and Valerie Taylor) Marine Park was created in 2012.
 Centred on these remote islands, the park includes sheltered seagrass, a sandy seafloor and deep water habitats with a range of marine life.
 The park is an internationally significant site for great white sharks and befittingly named after two great renowned shark experts and marine conservation pioneers.

 Although there are strong annual trends in shark reliability, activity and weather conditions, great white sharks can actually be found at the Neptune Islands in any given month.
 Naturally there are great variations and exceptions to the rules every season with both the weather and sharks.